– Alfred Tomatis

 The ear is also a sense of balance- in a multi faceted way

-If there is too much strain and on a continuous basis, the perception of high sounds will diminish while the lower sounds are augmented.
+If there is too much strain and on a continuous basis, the perception of higher frequencies will diminish while the lower sounds are augmented.
 And the opposite can be true as well.
 In those cases the lower sounds are eliminated and the higher ones accentuated.
 In psychological terms this could mean that a person might become a bit more accident prone.
-This is not as strange as you may think, since it is the ear that monitors the interaction between body and environment.
+This is not as strange as you may think, considering that it is the ear that monitors the interaction between body and environment.

 It is evident that the ear is much more than a collector of outside information – it is involved in one of the most characteristic of human traits: the ability to communicate.